Hachim Mastour: From YouTube sensation at 14 to free agent at 23

 Instead, it occurred in front of an empty stadium in a Serie C clash between Sambenedettese and Mastour's Carpi in January 2021.

-However, at the end of the season, Mastour was released and remains without a club at 23 years old.
+However, at the end of the season, Mastour, who finished 25th in the 2016 NXGN, was released and remains without a club at 23 years old.

 At the beginning, it all looked like it was going to be so different.
 Milan bought Mastour from Reggiana in 2012 for a reported fee of €500,000 (£408,000), after a video of him scoring goals at a youth tournament went viral.